kmarkus/microblx/docs/user/developing_blocks.rst

    and the rest of the ``<stdint.h>`` family are also recognised natively).

-2. Only one named struct (the one being registered) should be the *primary* definition in a header.
-Auxiliary declarations (enums, unions) that are required by that struct may live in the same header; put each in its own file to keep things tidy.
+2. Keep one registered struct per header file.
+Auxiliary declarations (enums, helper unions) used only by that struct may appear in the same file.
+Do not define two independently registered structs in the same header.

 The following constructs are all supported.